Code of Professional Practice

 4. Absenteeism from Work

-• arrange a make-up class as soon as possible or,
+• arrange a make-up class as soon as possible, and

 • talk to the SFL management and his or her co-workers to arrange for another instructor to cover the missed classes.

-Instructors who miss work due to health issues are required to submit a medical report within the same day.
+Instructors who miss work due to health issues must submit a medical report within the same day.

 Instructors can receive permission to attend congresses, conferences, seminars and similar events for purposes of academic and professional development.
 For domestic conferences or events of up to one week in length, the instructor can receive permission from the SFL management.
 Requests to attend academic conferences must be approved by the SFL Director.
 International conferences and events exceeding 7 days in length must be approved by the Rector.